criteo/biggraphite/scripts/README.md

 The following one are currently available:

 1. Cassandra
+2. Elasticsearch
-2. Carbon
+3. Carbon
-3. Graphite Web
+4. Graphite Web

 Run then in this order.